mui/material-ui/docs/pages/blog/base-ui-2024-plans.md

 Full support for various accessibility-related features and an intuitive API for extensive customization are at the core of what Base UI strives to deliver out of the box.
 We've earmarked several bugs we want to tackle before the stable release in areas such as keyboard navigation, better ARIA support, focus styles, and more.

-If you want to see if the specific bug that was annoying you was solved, head over to the Base UI stable release milestone on GitHub.
+If you want to see if the specific bug that was annoying you was solved, head over to [the Base UI stable release milestone](https://github.com/mui/material-ui/milestone/46) on GitHub.
 There, you can see every issue we have lined up for it.

 ## Join us on the ride

-If you're passionate about the mission of extending the web platform with powerful, accessibility-focused, unstyled components, we're hiring UI Engineers to work on the Base UI team and help us accelerate this more and more!
+If you're passionate about the mission of extending the web platform with powerful, accessibility-focused, unstyled components, [we're hiring UI Engineers](/careers/staff-ui-engineer-base-ui/) to work on the Base UI team and help us accelerate this more and more!

 Lastly, we'd love to know your thoughts or comments.
-Please hop over to the GitHub repo and feel free to open or chime in on issues.
+Please hop over to [the GitHub repo](https://github.com/mui/material-ui/issues?q=is:open+is:issue+label:%22package:+base-ui%22) and feel free to open or chime in on issues.

-Happy development!
+Happy development! 👋